-If you want to do a pet shop and another person wants to do a pet shop and they decided to put their pet shop in the new development site then you sort of work together.
+If you want to do a pet shop and another person wants to do a pet shop and they decided to put their pet shop in the new development site, then you sort of work together.
 It was really fun doing that because lots of people listened to your ideas and then you could put your ideas together.
-(Ella, 7, Student, personal communication, 6 May 2016)
+(Ella, 7, Student, personal communication, May 6, 2016)

-Through these core values ArtScapers has established an 'ecology of practice,' Stronach (2008).
-A territory with established methodologies that are creative because of placing value on certain ways of working.
-These are set out within the ArtScapers core values and are a shared touchstone for all those coordinating the programme when devising and evaluating the work.
-Atkinson uses the terms "real learning" or "local epiphanies of learning" (Atkinson, 2011, pp. 135.
-In these instances not knowing is a key component of that ecology as it contains within it the possibility of the "not yet" or the "still to be" (Fortnum & Fisher, 2013, p.
+Through these core values, ArtScapers has established an "ecology of practice" (Stronach, 2008), or a territory with established methodologies that are creative because they place value on certain ways of working.
+These methodologies are set out within the ArtScapers' core values and are a shared touchstone for all those coordinating the program when devising and evaluating the work.
+Atkinson (2011) uses the terms "real learning" or "local epiphanies of learning" (p.
+135).
+In these instances, not knowing is a key component of that ecology as it contains within it the possibility of the "not yet" or the "still to be" (Fortnum & Fisher, 2013, p.
 13).
-Such a possibility allows for "communities of those who have nothing in common" Biesta (2006, p.
-65) and emphasises difference.

-The project philosophy that informs ArtScapers advocates that we see learners as subjectsyet-to-come engaged in ongoing intra-relations with the world from which they emerge, changed.
-Rather than seeing learning as an object or 'package' to be acquired, we see the learner and knowledge in ongoing relation with one another, continually negotiated by the self-determination of the learner (Atkinson, 2015, 4).
-Such pedagogic routes cannot be prescribed but they can be named as ArtScaping or as 'pedagogic adventures' (ibid.).
+Such a possibility allows for "communities of those who have nothing in common" (Biesta, 2006, p.
+65) and emphasizes difference.
+The project philosophy that informs ArtScapers advocates that we see learners as subjects-yet-to-come engaged in ongoing intra-relations with the world from which they emerge changed.
+Rather than seeing learning as an object or package to be acquired, we see the learner and knowledge in ongoing relation with one another, continually negotiated by the self-determination of the learner.
+Such pedagogic routes cannot be prescribed, but they can be named as ArtScaping or as pedagogic adventures (Atkinson, 2015).

 This activity is about experimental forms of knowledge, having to find things out and feeling fine about not having all the answers.
-It is concerned with speculating, having provisional ideas, supposing.
-All these ways of being are sought and explored by artists and are to be savoured rather than overcome.
-There is great importance in the process of figuring out, even celebrating the unknown.
-Being curious and unknowing the known; looking again and thinking again about something you thought you knew.
-Allowing children to be in a state of enquiry and allowing them to see their teachers not knowing because seeing adults in a place of uncertainty can be reassuring.
-What's important here is not knowing together, going on a shared journey, not trying to second guess the answer that the teacher or facilitator has already identified.
-It is seeing children working things out alongside adults, and the companionship of that.
-Speculating is the basis of research, searching for knowledge.
-For

-ArtScapers this is not being too focused on finding the answer because in the process of change, searching for right or wrong answers can limit possibilities.
+It is concerned with speculating, having provisional ideas, and supposing.
+All these ways of being are sought and explored by artists and are to be savored rather than overcome.
+There is great importance in the process of figuring out and even celebrating the unknown.
+It allows children to be in a state of inquiry and see their teachers not knowing; seeing adults in a place of uncertainty can be reassuring.
+What is important here is not knowing together, going on a shared journey, and not trying to second guess the answer that the teacher or facilitator has already identified.
+It is seeing the companionship of children working things out alongside adults.
+Speculating is the basis of research and searching for knowledge.
+For ArtScapers, this is not being too focused on finding the answer scan limit possibilities.